Tips & Tricks - Starting Processes

 return g_sharedState.testParam ? with_params : without_params

-The second line branches to the corresponding following Groovy action depending on the result.
+Depending on the result, the second line branches to the corresponding Groovy action that follows.

 4. With parameters / 5.
 Without parameters

-The Groovy actions write the result into the process log file.
+The Groovy actions write the respective result to the process log file.

 println("With parameters.")